mehdfaisal/financial-data-platform/README.md

    - Save the file and close the text editor.

 iv. **Alternative: Update QuantStats:**
-   - Consider updating QuantStats to the latest version using pip:
+   - You could also consider updating QuantStats to the latest version using pip:
      ```sh
      pip install --upgrade quantstats
      ```